AJnsm/ajnsm.github.io/_posts/2025-01-28-mereoPhysics.md

 <br>

 ## Decomposing Complex Systems
 Fundamental to any description of Nature is the choice of parts.
 I imagine this like the cast of a theatre play: who are the characters that come together to tell the story.
 If you want to describe how an object behaves, you should decide whether you want to describe it in terms of the atoms, molecules, layers, structural elements, or something else.
 Once you make this choice, you can start writing down equations that describe how these parts interact.
 Say you want to predict some property of a system, let's call it $Q$ for quantity.
 This could be the temperature of a material, or the height of a person---anything that can be described by a number is allowed here.
-If $Q$ is some macroscopic quantity that you could measure, then makes sense to say: $Q(S)$ is the sum of microscopic contributions from all the parts that make up the system $S$.
-Since I'm imagining $Q$ to be an observable macroscopic quantity, built from microscopic contributins of the parts, I write them as $Q$ and $q$ respectively.
+If $Q$ is some macroscopic quantity that you could measure, then it makes sense to say: $Q(S)$ is the sum of microscopic contributions from all the parts that make up the system $S$.
+Since I'm imagining $Q$ to be an observable macroscopic quantity, built from microscopic contributions of the parts, I write them as a big $Q$ and little $q$ respectively.
 Each part can contribute something else, so I write $q(s)$ for the contribution of part $s$.
 Saying that the quantity $Q$ is the sum of the contributions of the parts can then be written mathematically as:

 $$